thunderrabbit/mankind-project-japan/content/open-mens-group.md

 Check in with men from across the country, around the world and next door.
 Find brotherhood and insight with a community of men.

-* Every Tuesday of the month 7:00-8:30pm JST
+* First Tuesdays of the month 7:00-9:00pm JST
 * FREE
 + Confidential
 * Facilitated